FWFWLL/ExamIN1010/README.md

 # ExamIN1010
-I am not affiliated with University of Oslo
+I am not affiliated with University of Oslo,
 Doesn't even work :)